SteveMacenski/jetson_nano_detection_and_tracking/README.md

 Getting the right versions of Tensorflow, protobufs, etc and having everyone play well on the Jetson Nano platform was a big hassle.
 Hopefully these will help you.

+This can be accomplished via `./install.sh` run in the root of this repository, where all the models are going to be installed and linked.

 ### Download of pretrained models for real-time detection

 Scripts to automatically download pretrained Tensorflow inference graphs and checkpoints, then optimize with TensorRT (which I found as a critical must-have to even *run* on the Nano).